felias-fogg/dw-link/docs/manual.md

 The basic adapter is quite limited.
 It can only source 20 mA and it cannot interact with 3.3 V systems.
 Thus, it would be great to have a board with the following features:

-* switchable target power supply (supporting power-cycling by the hardware debugger) offering 5 volt and 3.3 volt supply at 200 mA,
+* switchable target power supply (supporting power-cycling by the hardware debugger) offering 5 volt and 3.3 volt supply up to 400 mA,
 * a bidirectional (conditional) level-shifter on the debugWIRE/RESET line,
 * an optional pull-up resistor of 10 kΩ on this line,
 * unidirectional (conditional) level-shifters on the ISP lines, and
 * high-impedance status for the two output signals MOSI and SCK when ISP is inactive.

 Such a board does not need to be very complex.
 In fact, 3 MOS-FETs, an LED, and some passive components are enough.
-For the SPI lines, we have to shift the MISO line from 3.3-5 V to 5 V, and the MOSI and SCK lines from 5 V down to 3.3-5 V. For the former case, we do not do any level shifting at all and rely on the fact that the input pins of the hardware debugger recognize a logical one already at 3.0 V. For the down shifting, we use the output pins of the hardware debugger in an open drain configuration and have pull-up resistors connected to the target supply voltage.
+For the SPI lines, we have to shift the MISO line from 3.3-5 V up to 5 V, and the MOSI and SCK lines from 5 V down to 3.3-5 V. For the former case, we do not do any level shifting at all and rely on the fact that the input pins of the hardware debugger recognize a logical one already at 3.0 V. For the down shifting, we use the output pins of the hardware debugger in an open drain configuration and have pull-up resistors connected to the target supply voltage.
 These pull-ups can be disabled when no ISP programming is active, giving full control to the target system.
 Finally, the RESET/debugWIRE line uses the [common bidirectional design with the N-Channel MOSFET BS138](https://cdn-shop.adafruit.com/datasheets/an97055.pdf).
 The schematic looks as follows.

 ![dw-probe-chematic](../pcb/dw-link-probe-V2-schematic.png)